McCloudS/subgen/README.md

 ## Running without Docker

-You might have to tweak the script a little bit, but this should work just fine without Docker.
-As above, your paths still have to match Plex.
+You might have to tweak the script a little bit, but will work just fine without Docker.
+All docker variables will be edited directly in the subgen_nodocker.py file.
+As mentioned above, your paths still have to match Plex.

 Example of instructions if you're on a Debian based linux:
 ```sh